 - 1. Baptised looked after Catholic children and all previously looked after baptised Catholic children who have been adopted or who have become the subject of a child arrangement order or special guardianship order.
 Baptised Catholic children who appear (to the admissions authority) to have been in state care outside of England and cease to be in state care outside of England as a result of being adopted. - 2.
-Baptised Catholic children, in possession of a Certificate of Practice and a baptism certificate.
-(See Note a, and appendix 1) - 3.
+Baptised Catholic children, in possession of a Certificate of Practice and a baptismal certificate.
+(See Note a and Appendix 1) - 3.
 Baptised Catholic children.
 A baptismal certificate or evidence of reception into the Catholic Church must be provided. - 4.
 Looked after children and all previously looked after children who have been adopted or who have become the subject of a child arrangement order or special guardianship order.
 Children who appear (to the admissions authority) to have been in state care outside of England and cease to be in state care outside of England as a result of being adopted. - 5.
-Children who are members of Eastern Orthodox Catholic Churches.
+Children who are members of Eastern Orthodox Churches.
 Evidence of Baptism will be required. - 6.
 Children who are members of other faiths, Churches and denominations.
 Evidence of Baptism/dedication or evidence of membership required. - 7.
-Any other children.
+Any other children

 The following order of priorities will be applied when applications within any of the above categories exceed the places available and it is necessary to decide between applications.
-These over-subscription criteria will be applied to each category
+These over-subscription criteria will be applied to each category.

 - i.
 A brother or sister on the school roll at the time of admission.
 Evidence of the relationship may be required.
 The governors will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's published admissions number. - ii.
-Living in the parish of St Anselm's Church (Applies only to category 2 and 3).
-See appendix 2 - iii.
+Children of members of staff.
+The member of staff must be employed directly by the school (rather than an agency or a third party organisation) on at least a 0.6 fulltime equivalent basis.
+The member of staff must have been employed by the school for at least two consecutive, academic years at the time at which the application for admission to the school is made. - iii.
+Living in the parish of Our Lady of Pity and St Simon Stock (see Appendix 2) - iv.
 Social, pastoral and medical needs which make the school particularly suitable for the child in question.
-Strong and relevant evidence must be provided, at the time of application, by an appropriate professional authority (eg qualified medical practitioner, education welfare officer, social worker or priest).
+Strong and relevant evidence must be provided, at the time of application, by an appropriate professional authority (e.g. qualified medical practitioner, education welfare officer, social worker or priest).